TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 The WinSCard API is based on the PC/SC (Personal Computer/Smart Card) specification - a globally implemented standard for cards and readers ([https://www.smartcardbasics.com/pc-sc/](https://www.smartcardbasics.com/pc-sc/)).

 > The advantage of PC/SC is that applications do not have to acknowledge the details corresponding to the smart card reader when communicating with the smart card.
 This application can function with any reader that complies with the PC/SC standard. ([src](https://www.cardlogix.com/glossary/pc-sc/)).

+On Windows we have WinSCard API, but on Linux we have [pcsc-lite](https://pcsclite.apdu.fr/):

+> PC/SC is the de facto cross-platform API for accessing smart card readers.
+It is published by [PC/SC Workgroup](http://www.pcscworkgroup.com/) but the _"reference implementation"_ is Windows.
+Linux and Mac OS X use the open source [pcsc-lite](https://pcsclite.apdu.fr/) package. ([src](https://github.com/OpenSC/OpenSC/wiki/PCSC-and-pcsc-lite))

 ## Let's put it all together